MertUmar123/123/project/README.txt

 ## Features
 - 2-player chess game
 - Captured Pieces
+- A very nice chesss board
+- Basic Chess

 ## How to Run It?
--You can directly play from terminal but make sure python is insalled.
+-You can directly play from terminal but make sure python and pygame is insalled.